Frequently Asked Questions

 What if I'm an employee at the College and I became aware of an incident of sexual misconduct issue?

-As a member of the Wheaton community and an employee of the institution we expect, and Title IX requires, that you report all incidents of discrimination, sexual harassment, and sexual assault to the Title IX Coordinator and Director of Equity Investigations (630.752.7885) or the Director of Human Resources (630.752.5060).
+As a member of the Wheaton community and an employee of the institution we expect, and Title IX requires, that you report all incidents of discrimination, sexual harassment, and sexual assault to the Director of Equity and Title IX Coordinator (630.752.7885) or the Director of Human Resources (630.752.5060).
 Once the information is relayed the College will determine next steps in caring for and responding to the individuals involved.

 In accordance with Federal mandate (Title IX), the College expects that every faculty or staff member will report incidents of harassment, and sexual assaults to the Title IX Coordinator.
 The Title IX coordinator will determine if the incident needs to be pursued further based on the report, the nature of the incident, the student's desires, and knowledge of other situations that have occurred looking for patterns in campus incidents.